Extended electron tails in electrostatic microinstabilities and the nonadiabatic response of passing electrons: Numerical results

 In figure \ref{fig:small_tail_modes_nustar_scan}, we plot the growth rate $\growth$ and real frequency $\wfreqr$ as a function of $\nustar$, for $\massrut= 61$.
 We take $\delt = 0.025 \lscal/\vtheri$ and $\ntwopi = 65$.
-We identify that the modes in figure \ref{fig:small_tail_modes_nustar_scan} are small-tail modes by verifying that the $\lpar \gg 1$ part of the eigenmode $\charge \ptlinner/\tempe$ is bounded by the estimates $\massrt \charge \ptlouter/\tempe$ (the collisionless case) and $\massrtp{1/4} \charge \ptlouter/\tempe$ (the collisional case).
+We set the ion collision frequency consistent with $\nustar$, i.e., $\cfreqii = \aspect^{3/2} \nustar\vtheri / \sqrt{2} \saffac \rmajorz$.
+By scanning in $\massrt$, we identify that the modes in figure \ref{fig:small_tail_modes_nustar_scan} are small-tail modes by verifying that the $\lpar \gg 1$ part of the eigenmode $\charge \ptlinner/\tempe$ is bounded by the estimates $\massrt \charge \ptlouter/\tempe$ (the collisionless case, where $\cfreqee \lesssim \wfreq$ and we hold $\lscal \cfreqee/\vtheri$ fixed) and $\massrtp{1/4} \charge \ptlouter/\tempe$ (the collisional case, where $\cfreqee \gg \wfreq$, $\nustar \sim 1$ and we hold $\nustar$ fixed).
 The vertical dashed lines indicate the $\nustar$ of the clean examples of the collisionless and collisional small-tail modes that we describe in detail in the following sections.
 Figure \ref{fig:small_tail_modes_nustar_scan} shows that $\growth$ and $\wfreqr$ depend on $\nustar$ for $\nustar \gtrsim 10^{-2}$.
 In figure \ref{fig:nustar-dependence-small-tails}, we demonstrate that this $\nustar$ dependence arises from the trapped electron response.
 We compare $\growth$ and $\wfreqr$ of the ITG mode calculated using three different electron responses (cf. \cite{DominskinonadPOP015,hardmanpaper1,hardmanpaper2}): the fully kinetic electron response (black crosses), a hybrid electron response with kinetic trapped electrons and adiabatic passing electrons (blue triangles), and adiabatic electrons (red triangles).
 By comparing the hybrid electron case to the adiabatic electron case, we see that for very small $\nustar$, trapped electrons are decoupled from passing electrons and provide an $\order{1}$ modification to the growth rate.
 When $\nustar$ become sufficiently large, the effect of collisions is to detrap the trapped electrons so that the electron response is essentially adiabatic.
 The difference between the cases with the fully kinetic electron response and the hybrid electron response shows that passing electrons make a small modification to $\growth$ and $\wfreqr$, consistent with the asymptotic theory.
 We note that simulations with adiabatic passing electrons can be converged with small $\ntwopi$: for the simulations presented here we take $\ntwopi = 9$.